epfl-ada/ada-2024-project-adavengers/README.md

 ## Research Questions

+0. How can we define diverse beer preferences?
+Our analysis will explore preferences through various dimensions, including beer style, its origin, and the most defining attributes.
 1. How do beer preferences vary across different U.S. states, and can these preferences be linked to political ideologies?
-Are there specific beer styles (e.g., IPAs, lagers, stouts) that correlate with Republican or Democratic voting patterns, i.e. *what makes a beer liberal/democratic*?
+Are there specific beer preferences (e.g., style, origin, aspect) that correlate with Republican or Democratic voting patterns, i.e. *what makes a beer liberal/democratic*?
 2. How do beer preferences change over time during election years in these states, especially in states which changed the overall political affiliation between two consecutive election years, i.e. swing states?
 Can these changes in beer preference serve as indicators of political shifts?
 3. Is there such a thing as an *election beer*?
 Over what beers do people gather and discuss their political views, i.e. what are the most reviewed beers during the election period?
 4. How does the sentiment in beer reviews vary across regions with different political leanings?